top of page

 Research Interests

-Primary: DEI (diversity, equity, & inclusion), identity, psychological entitlement, cultural narratives, discrimination and belonging
+Primary: diversity, equity, & inclusion (DEI), identity & ideology, psychological entitlement, cultural narratives, discrimination & belonging

 Secondary: generational differences, student athletes, sociology of sport